rayyaw/rayyaw.github.io/docs/speedrun/resources.md

 ### Speedrun Hacks

 Download the latest <a href="/files/smf/SMF-Hacks-Build-6.zip">Super Mario Flash speedrun hacks</a>.
-Check the patch notes (included in the download) for the latest features. **Disclaimer:** These hacks are not yet speedrun legal, use them at your own risk.
+Check the patch notes (included in the download) for the latest features.
+The fullgame hack in this bundle is allowed for both fullgame and IL runs, and the IL hack is allowed *for IL runs only*.
+The cheat hack is *not* speedrun legal.

 Super Mario Flash speedrun hack guide (note that this is outdated and uses an old version of the hack):